lihaoyun6/ComfyUI-SecNodes_Ultra_Fast/README.md

   - 3+ GPU system: Shows all available GPUs
   - No GPU: Shows only `auto` and `cpu`
 - **CPU mode**: Automatically overrides to float32 precision to avoid dtype mismatch errors.
 CPU inference is significantly slower than GPU.
+- **Float32 precision**: Flash Attention is automatically disabled when using float32 (requires float16/bfloat16).
+Standard attention will be used instead (slower but compatible).
 - Dtype conversion hooks are automatically installed for GPU modes to ensure proper precision handling
 - Model is automatically unloaded from memory after workflow completes (relies on Python garbage collection)